 Race day: The weather was bad.
 Cold and wet!
 But once the gun fired, signaling the start, there was no time to whine.
 The racers started on their long journey up hills, across bridges and through the city of Oita.
 A long 42.195km race!
 The racers had trouble finding their grip on the wet surface but all managed to cross the finish line.
-We stood there waving our German flags, a girl scout had given to us.
-"GANBATTE!" we shouted to the racers, which means "Good luck!" or "Doing a good job!"
+We stood there waving our German flags,

 There was a gentlemen we had met, at the dinner, named Peter Hawkins.
 He had been paralyzed in a bad car accident at the age of 18.
 During his senior year of HS.
 After a party he was drunk in the back seat, sound asleep.
 His friend driving the car, decided to drag race another friend.
 They hit a bump and the car flipped twice.
 Peter was thrown out of the front window and woke up days later in the hospital.
 He has spent many years of his life giving talks to HS students around the states.
 "It would never happen to me!
 I was a football player, popular, muscular, good looking, ...
 I'm invincible!...
 But then it did."
 He tells kids that even it was not DIRECTLY his fault, his decisions caused him to be in his position.